Gac14/Gac14-Datapack/docs/commands/SystemCommand.md

 /system <subcommand>
 ```

 Executes an internal command from an implementation defined set of subcommands.
-The command is allowed to make any assumptions about it use that it wants, and is not required to validate those assumptions.
-If any command is run and the assumption does not hold, the behavior is undefined.
+The command is allowed to make any assumptions about it's use that it wants, and is not required to validate those assumptions.
+If any command is run and the assumptions it makes do not hold, the behavior is undefined.

 Asside from one subcommand (`/system doPrivileged <function>`), the command must be run in an elevated context or the command fails.
 It is unspecified if this function will appear in the help command.